The benefits of customer segmentation

 Talking to consumers about what it is important to them is becoming mandatory for any company that intends to remain competitive.
 Today is not enough to include the user’s name in the newsletter and call it “personalisation”.
-Users expect that their wishes and needs will be addressed individually.
+Users expect to have their wishes and needs addressed individually.

 By using segmentation, customer retention can be encouraged.
 When consumers feel that a brand listen and interacts with them, providing relevant messages, they will not only return but will probably recommend the brand to their acquaintances.

 Segmentation leads to generating personalised messages that are relevant to a specific group of consumers.
 By speaking to them, they will be willing to listen to you, share their opinion or buy what you are offering.
 Improving the relationship with your clients is the best way to retain them, acquire new ones and improve long-term results.